srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

  - PC with a Linux based OS, with srsLTE installed and built
  - An RF-frontend capable of both Tx & Rx
- - A COTS UE with compatable USIM/ SIM card
+ - A COTS UE
+ - USIM/ SIM card (This must be a test card or a programmable card, with known keys)

 The following diagram outlines the set-up: